 The hybrid Solaris is Campfire Audio’s most mature and refined-sounding universal monitor to date.
 The Solaris brings a refreshingly musical dynamic to a wide range of genres, is beautifully built and dead easy to drive out of almost any source.
 A fantastic flagship with a surprisingly conservative price point in today’s market.

 Of all the electrostatic universal IEMs out there, the one that comes closest to what I believe is a ‘true electrostatic sound’ is a monitor that does not use Sonion electrostatic drivers but instead a piezoelectric driver.
 That’s the ‘tri-brid’ Noble Audio Khan.

 For those who want something more neutral to natural with a nice sub-bass weighting, good vocal presence, and a very coherent and articulate treble performance then the Khan does a fantastic job.

 The Khan’s faithful electrostatic sound is just fantastic with the right setup and well worth a listen if you get a chance.

 Lotoo PAW Gold Touch

-Gosh this was an easy award for 2019 which makes a change from some of the nip and tuck of previous years.
+Gosh, this was an easy award for 2019 which makes a change from some of the nips and tucks of previous years.

 The Lotoo PAW Gold Touch had no equal in our DAP reviews for 2019.
 In fact, I have used it for just about every IEM reference review since we received it at the start of the year such is its excellence.